scale-lab/PVTsensors/All_Digital_VTSensor/README.md

 - 2nd version:

 The lastest version of our sensor is improved in control logic, timing and IO utilization.
-It is implemented in 65nm technology.
+We implemented it in 65nm technology, integrated with a microcontroller.

 # Prerequisites